People

 From purposeful work to cultivating meaningful relationships in the workplace, a new book explores how to create work environments that promote happiness and reduce loneliness

 Work and happiness may seem paradoxical to some, but recently there has been growing momentum to shift that perspective by leveraging the power of connection through workplace to create environments that promote joy and happiness.
-A new book by Tracy Brower, Secrets to Happiness at Work, comes at a pivotal time where people are more connected than ever, and at the same time there is a global loneliness epidemic.
+A book by Tracy Brower, Secrets to Happiness at Work, comes at a pivotal time where people are more connected than ever, and at the same time there is a global loneliness epidemic.

 As a senior contributor to Forbes and Fast Company, and a PhD sociologist, Brower brings together proven strategies from positive psychology, mindfulness and personal growth to position the workplace as somewhere that enhances wellbeing, fulfilment and satisfaction.
 She will be a keynote speaker at WORKTECH New York 2024 conference this autumn.